 Kenya has a pleasant, tropical climate due to its location.
-During the dry season in June to October, the average high is 75°F with a low of 68°F. Early mornings and nights can dip down to 50 degress.
+During the dry season from June to October, the average high is 75°F with a low of 68°F. Early mornings and nights can dip down to 50 degrees.
 Then from November to May during the wet season, the average high 82°F then cools down into the high 70°F.

 Suggested Packing List: